 Working through the examples with Michael

 he explains the pro’s and con’s of each method..let me rephrase that he explains when each method is best suited for use and the type of scenarios they’ll be most effective in.
 After going through each of the methods with the video, the technique that I prefer the most was the last one where Michael talks about his method of using high and low frequency.
-What I liked most about this was that you can use a number of layers for color adjustments that will be used for either dodging or burning.
+What I liked most about this was that you can use a number of layers for colour adjustments that will be used for either dodging or burning.

 Here’s what I got:

-Both of the videos are great ways to get started in post production photo editing if you want to give these a try feel free to link me your results!
+Both of the videos are great ways to get started in post-production photo editing if you want to give these a try feel free to link me your results!

 Can’t wait to see what results you get!